 2002-2012: Designed and created hand made cards and digi stamps for papercrafters for a number of years while my kids were small.

 Hope Jacare started producing hand-dyed textiles in 2012 after a trip to the wonderful Woolfest with friends Vicky and Rita.
 The business grew, helped by Vicky and Rita (my fab hand-spinner and packer extraordinaire) We showed for the first time at Woolfest 2013.
 Along the way we have supported work experience students.
 Now my daughter Hope(14) helps in the studio.
 We love what we do and enjoy working with so many creative folk worldwide.

 2019 saw a change in my direction after working on the wonderful community arts project "52 Stitched Stories".
 This gave me a new enthusiasm to work on ideas to further my own finished pieces of work.
 2020 saw the "52 Stitched Stories" exhibition take place at The Barony, West Kilbride, North Ayrshire.
 My own body of work along with donated pieces by customers and friends were sold after the exhibition to raise funds for Kidney Kids Scotland.
 Kidney Kids Scotland are a charity that has supported our family since my son's diagnosis in 2018.

-2020/21 were indeed very strange years, but lots of exciting creative happenings still occured.
-I have thoroughly enjoyed my time with the stitched stories group, special mention goes to the climate change pieces created for Cop26, the stitched conversation and here's to new adventures starting in 2022.
-I for one look forward to the next adventures after receiving my creative Scotland award at the end of 2021.
+2020/21 were indeed very strange years, but lots of exciting creative happenings still occurred.
+I have thoroughly enjoyed my time with the lovely Fiona Doubleday and team at the stitched stories group, special mention goes to the climate change pieces created for Cop26, the stitched conversation and snippet roll in 2022.